 Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

-keeping a chicken coop clean, dry, and smelling fresh is a top priority for any backyard chicken keeper, especially in humid climates.
-You’ve likely heard that using barn lime in chicken coop areas can help.
-But with different types of lime available at the farm supply store, it’s absolutely crucial to know which one is safe for your flock and how to use it correctly to avoid harming your birds.
+Keeping a chicken coop clean, dry, and smelling fresh is a top priority for any backyard chicken keeper, especially in humid climates.
+You have likely heard that using barn lime in chicken coop areas can help.
+But with different types of lime available at the farm supply store, it is absolutely crucial to know which one is safe for your flock and how to use it correctly to avoid harming your birds.

 Key Facts for Safe Use of Barn Lime in Chicken Coop

-• Don’t use agricultural lime for ammonia; acidifiers (like sodium bisulfate) and ventilation are the proven methods to reduce ammonia (University of Georgia Poultry Environmental Quality Handbook).
+• Do not use agricultural lime for ammonia; acidifiers (like sodium bisulfate) and ventilation are the proven methods to reduce ammonia (University of Georgia Poultry Environmental Quality Handbook)

 Quick Answer: The Safety First Rule